unisonweb/unison/unison-src/transcripts/link.output.md

   ⚠️

-  I could not find the metadata `blah` in the codebase.
+  The following names were not found in the codebase.
+Check your spelling.
+    blah

 .> link .a.c.d .a.c.d

   ⚠️

-  I could not find the metadata `.a.c.d` in the codebase.
+  The following names were not found in the codebase.
+Check your spelling.
+    .a.c.d

 ```
 3. Trying to link existing metadata to non-existing definition(s)